Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 That's it!
 Try running your API locally.
-If you run into trouble, please look into the [scenarios document][tetra-pak-aspnet-scenarios].
+If you run into trouble, please consult the [scenarios document][tetra-pak-aspnet-scenarios].

 [tetra-pak-aspnet-api-readme]: ../README.md
 [tetra-pak-aspnet-api-readme-jwt-bearer-assertion]: ../README.md#the-sidecar-jwt-bearer-assertion-pattern